Patient's Query

 Hello doctor,

-My mother, aged 41, has been suffering from back pain, hip pain which became leg pain and foot numbness for almost three months now.
+My mother, aged 41, has been suffering from back pain, hip pain which became leg pain, and foot numbness for almost three months now.
 She went to an orthopedician and had an MRI of the lumbar spine, which revealed a problem in the L5-S1 disc.
-I would really appreciate if you can assist me.
+I would really appreciate it if you could assist me.
 Should we go for surgery or physiotherapy?
 Which will be effective in her case?

 Hi,